brody192/locomotive/README.md

     - Supports a single service ID.
     - Supports multiple service IDs, separated with a comma.

-    Upon startup, locomotive will verify that all the services exist within the set environment.
-If any services do not exist, locomotive will exit with an error and provide a list of the missing services.
+    Upon startup, Locomotive will verify that all the services exist within the set environment.
+If any services do not exist, Locomotive will exit with an error and provide a list of the missing services.

     If that check fails with an unauthorized error, you are likely using the wrong kind of API token.